DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-training-subjects.md

 ## Science

-As a science teacher you'll perform experiments with pupils and teach them physics, chemistry and biology.
+As a science teacher you'll teach pupils physics, chemistry and biology.
+You'll make science interesting by performing experiments and organising interactive exercises.

 You can <a href="https://www.thenational.academy/teachers/programmes/science-secondary-ks3-l/units">explore what teaching a science lesson could look like</a>.